RAAHS provide health care and free medicine without a prescription to eligible patients in remote areas.

 - the name of the AHS

 - details of the approved supplier

-You can request the development of an electronic approval form by emailing us.
+To request the development of an electronic approval form email us.

 Medicines not available under Aboriginal Health Service arrangements

-The following medicines are not available under AHS arrangements:
+The following medicines aren't available under AHS arrangements:

 - extemporaneously prepared items